courtneynreed/courtneynreed.github.io/_posts/23-12-05-newyear.md

 ## What Next!?
 I'm looking forward to a bunch of stuff for 2024, namely:
 - Being co-paper chair for the 2024 NIME Conference in Utrecht, NL with Dr. Astrid Bin
-- Working on a collaborative projects module with sutdents at LUL
+- Working on a collaborative projects module with students at LUL
 - TEI 2024 in Cork, IE, where I will present a full paper, a work-in-progress paper, and an arts track submission that have all been accepted (!) - stay tuned for more on that, I am so excited! 🍀
 - Hopefully being able to do my first bit of PhD supervision at LUL 🤞🏻